jaketae/jaketae.github.io/_posts/2019-12-31-logistic-regression.md

 ## Gradient Descent

 Now what's next?
 Since we have a loss function, we need to build an algorithm that will allow us to minimize this cost function.
 One of the most common methods used to achieve cost minimization is [gradient descent].
 As you might be able to tell, this algorithm has a lot to do with gradients, which can loosely be understood as a fancy way of saying derivatives.
-Below is an illustration of the gradient descent algorithm in action.
+Below is an illustration of the gradient descent algorithm in action, sourced from [this blog].

 <img src="/assets/images/gradient-descent.svg">